-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) Out of Network Prior authorization may be required for Part B drugs.
-You may also have to try a different drug first before we will agree to cover the drug you are requesting.
-This is called "step therapy."
-Contact the plan for details.
-The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.humana.com/PAL We also cover some vaccines under our Part B and Part \$0 copayment for administration of drugs at a primary care physician's office \$0 copayment for administration of drugs at a specialist's office 0% coinsurance for Medicare Part B drugs at a pharmacy Medicare Part B prescription drugs D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs (continued) The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: www.Humana.com/PAL We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6. received from pharmacy do not apply to your combined deductible You will pay no more than \$35 for a one-month (up to 30-day) supply for all Part B insulin covered by our plan, and if your plan has a deductible it does not apply to the Part B insulin.
-Nuclear medicine Covered services include, but are not limited to: In Network PET scans NOPR SPECT Prior authorization may be required.
-Contact the plan for details. \$0 copayment for nuclear medicine at a freestanding radiological facility \$0 copayment for nuclear medicine at an outpatient hospital Out of Network \$0 copayment for nuclear medicine at a freestanding radiological facility \$0 copayment for nuclear medicine at an outpatient hospital
+What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Nuclear medicine Covered services include, but are not limited to: In Network PET scansNOPRSPECT \$0 copayment for nuclear medicine at a freestanding radiological facility Prior authorization may be required.
+Contact the plan for details. \$0 copayment for nuclear medicine at an outpatient hospital Out of Network \$0 copayment for nuclear medicine at a freestanding radiological facility \$0 copayment for nuclear medicine at an outpatient hospital

 Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+In Network This counseling is covered if you get it in a primary care setting, where it can be coordinated with your \$0 copayment for each primary care physician's office visit comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-In Network \$0 copayment for each primary care physician's office visit Benefit does not apply to your combined deductible Out of Network \$0 copayment for each primary care physician's office visit Benefit does not apply to your combined deductible
+Benefit does not apply to your combined deductible Out of Network \$0 copayment for each primary care physician's office visit Benefit does not apply to your combined deductible

-Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit Substance use counseling Out of Network Individual and group therapy Toxicology testing \$0 copayment for each specialist's office visit \$0 copayment for each outpatient Intake activitiesPeriodic assessments hospital visit Benefit does not apply to your combined deductible
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: In Network \$0 copayment for each specialist's office visit U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy \$0 copayment for each outpatient hospital visit Benefit does not apply to your combined deductible Toxicology testing Intake activities Periodic assessments Out of Network \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit Benefit does not apply to your combined deductible

-Services that are covered for you What you must pay when you get these services Outpatient Basic Radiological Services Covered services include, but are not limited to: In Network Radiologic examination X-rays Prior outhorization may be required.
-Contact the \$0 copayment for each primary care physician's office visit Prior authorization may be required.
-Contact the plan for details. \$0 copayment for each specialist's office visit \$0 copayment for each urgent care center visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each urgent care center visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit
+Services that are covered for you What you must pay when you get these services Outpatient Basic Radiological Services Covered services include, but are not limited to: In Network Radiologic examination X-rays Prior authorization may be required.
+Contact the plan for details. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each urgent care center visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each urgent care center visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit